 Before starting the actual presentation some points must be kept in consideration.

 The first and foremost thing to consider when writing the presentation is to identify the requirement of the topic.
 An extremely serious topic can never be presented in a completely humorous manner.
 Research your topic thoroughly yet keep the focus of the presentation on limited aspects.
 Too much information can only serve as a tool to confuse people instead of showing your capabilities.

 Audience, audience and audience!
 Knowing your audience is the most important part of the presentation.
 Its importance can never be mentioned enough.
 Make a presentation which is in context with the type of audience you have.
-A PowerPoint presentation which mentions just facts and figures and is addressed at students can never prove effective.
+A PowerPoint presentation which mentions just facts and figures and is addressed as students can never prove effective.
 But the same presentation would do wonders in the business sector.

-Now comes the main part i.e. part of writing presentation.
+Now comes the main part i.e. Part of writing a presentation.
 For visual presentations, the less the length of the information given the better it would be.
 Most people would not want to read long sentences during a presentation.
 Moreover, it would shift the focus of the audience from your speech to the reading of the information.
 Remember visual presentations should serve as an aid, for you as well as the audience.

-In addition, design your presentation in such a manner that even if a point is missed it doesn’t cause havoc with the presentation.
+In addition, design your presentation in such a manner that even if a point is missed, it doesn’t cause havoc with the presentation.
 It’s a bad idea to jump to the previous topic while you are in middle of some other topic to make your point.
-Remember you would know, but the audience would seldom realize if you missed some point.
+Remember, you would know, but the audience would seldom realize if you missed some point.

 Remember to go through your presentation thoroughly and practice in front of the mirror.
 It would make your presentation a world of good if you look your best, be confident and SMILE!